-Equipment You’ll Need
+Equipment You’ll Need to Make Crayon Decorations

 The equipment for this one is fairly simple.
 Firstly, you need crayons, lots of them.
 If you like to frequent restaurants with your children you will have likely gathered a large collection of crayons from the packs they give out in the hope of stopping children screaming the place down while they wait for their food.
-You will also need a silicone mould in suitably festive shapes.
-Stars are good because you could feasibly use them at other times of the year but you might want to go all out festive.
-You’ll need an oven, a baking tray and some foil to protect it.
-Some kind of string or ribbon is also good assuming you want to hang the finished masterpiece on the tree.
+If you don’t have any, Crayola* ones melt the quickest but any cheap crayons will do the job.

 After 10 minutes, take them out and have a poke at them with a knife to see if they are all melted.
-If they aren’t, out them back in and keep checking on them every few minutes (use or a timer or you Will forget).
+If they aren’t, put them back in and keep checking on them every few minutes (if you’re anything like me, use a timer or you will forget).
 Once they are melted take them out of the oven.
 Cut your string in to 6 inch pieces and tie it in to a loop.
 Before the melted crayon Christmas tree decorations have cooled down too much push one end of the loo in to the decoration.
 Repeat this for each one.

-It’s best to let them cool overnight if you can convince your kids to wait that long as that way you can be sure they are set.
+It’s best to let them cool overnight if you can convince your kids to wait that long as that way you can be absolutely sure they are set.
 Once they are, simply (it is simple, I promise) pop them out of the moulds.